Carmelit: Shutdowns

 The Carmelit was shut down for intensive renovation on December 19, 1986, after 27 consecutive years.
 The old rolling stock was taken to a scrapyard near Kfar Masaryk in 1991, after being offered to the Israel Railway Museum which refused it due to high transport costs.
 After several delays and failed attempts, renovation work started on October 29, 1990.
 The Carmelit finally reopened to the public in early September 1992.

 In March 2015, the Carmelit was closed again due to a faulty cable, and subsequently reopened in July 2015.
 At the same time new ticket machines were installed to accommodate the Rav-Kav ticketing system.

 On Saturday, February 4, 2017, a fire erupted in the Paris Square station after working hours.
 One of the two trainsets was heavily damaged, as well as parts of the tunnel.
-As a result, the line was once more shut down and underwent an upgrade that included replacing both trainsets with new ones (supplied by Doppelmayr's Swiss subsidiary which built the original trainsets), a new control center, and a major refurbishing of the systems and infrastructure.
+As a result, the line was once more shut down and underwent an upgrade that included replacing both trainsets with new ones (supplied by Doppelmayr's Swiss subsidiary which had built the original trainsets), a new control center, and a major refurbishing of the systems and infrastructure.
 It reopened in October 2018.

-The Carmelit today
+Today

 The small number of stations means that the Carmelit serves only a small part of Haifa – which was the important population and business center when it was designed.
 Nowadays, the vast majority of the city's population does not live near any of the stations, making it used by few only.
 There have been talks of extending the tunnels to reach more people, but this has not been done, primarily for economic reasons.
 The most widely used public transportation system in the Haifa area consists of Egged buses, which serve most of the city.

 Haifa's comptroller wrote in his 2004 report (published in 2005) about the declining use of the Carmelit.
 According to the report, the system is used by only 2,000 passengers a day, and has been losing money ever since its reopening in 1992.
 The accrued losses between 1992 and 2003 are over ₪191 million.

 Since October 31, 2010, taking a bicycle on the Carmelit has been allowed at no additional cost.

 An extensive BRT system called Metronit began operating in Haifa in late 2013.
 It was hoped the stops at some of the Carmelit stations would increase ridership on the line.

 When the Carmelit reopened at the end of 2018, it experienced a surge in ridership, with 4,000 people taking it per day, the highest figure in 20 years.

-As of 2023, the Carmelit is the only subway in Israel.
-However, major construction on Tel Aviv's light rail, much of which will be underground, commenced in 2011.
+As of 2023, the Carmelit is the only fully underground railway in Israel.
+However, much of the Tel Aviv Light Rail is underground as well.